atty303/konaste-linux/README.md

 - Recommended using
   [atty303/proton-ge-custom](https://github.com/atty303/proton-ge-custom) to fix
   audio delay issues
+- If ImageMagick is installed, use it to generate icons for the games.

 I’m using [Bazzite](https://bazzite.gg/), and the minimal setup in this guide works out of the box without any extra system settings.